Photocatalytic water splitting ability of Fe/MgO-rGO nanocomposites towards hydrogen evolution: Results and discussions

-Moreover, it can be observed that all samples display characteristics diffraction peaks indexed at (111), (200), (220), (311) and (222) planes which are in good accordance with cubic MgO with \textit{Fm-3m} space group (JCPDS 1-75-447 \cite{ Petnikota}).
-Fig. 2(a) and (b) show that due to the incorporation of Fe in MgO(500) nanoparticles, the peak positions remained the same, which suggested that Fe did not alter MgO crystal structure and was suitably deposited on the surfaces of MgO \cite{Borhade}.
-Though the presence of an additional iron oxide phase $\alpha$-Fe\textsubscript{2}O\textsubscript{3} was observed in Fe/MgO(500) samples (Fig. 2(b)) due to iron substitution, which was eliminated when GO was added into the sample and heated at inert atmosphere as shown in Fig. 2(c) \cite{Pin}.\\ \tab Comparing the XRD patterns of ESI Fig. S1(c) and Fig. 2(c), the formation of Fe/MgO-rGO is assured at 400 $^{\circ}$C temperature with an absence of GO peak indicating the total reduction of GO.
+\tab Comparing the XRD patterns of ESI Fig. S1(c) and Fig. 2(c), the formation of Fe/MgO-rGO is assured at 400 $^{\circ}$C temperature with an absence of GO peak indicating the total reduction of GO.
 This is consistent with the reduction mechanism of GO by thermal deoxygenation, in which an increase in temperature facilitates the removal of oxygen-containing functional groups from GO \cite{Ganguly,Jin}.
 This also explains the disappearance of $\alpha$-Fe\textsubscript{2}O\textsubscript{3} phase due to GO substitution.
 With the increased temperature at Ar atmosphere, slightly decreased peak broadening as well as an increase in peak intensities was observed (Fig. 2(c) and (d)).
 This decreasing trend of peak broadening indicates the increase in particle size, suggesting agglomeration at a higher temperature \cite{Kayani, Sinornate}.\\ \tab Table 1 presents diﬀerent structural parameters along with constituent phases for as-synthesized samples.
 Notably, the calculated lattice parameters are well consistent with the values reported in the literature \cite{Devaraja1}.
 The lattice parameters and volume corresponding to the MgO phase remain almost unaltered throughout the synthesis process, which confirmed that the crystal structure was not distorted.
 The refined and observed XRD patterns for the cubic MgO phase are in reasonable agreement according to the fitting parameters (R\textsubscript{wp}, R\textsubscript{p}, R\textsubscript{Exp} and $\chi^{2}$) and atomic coordinates (ESI Table S1).